urbit/docs/arvo/reference/cryptography.md

 important because it allows us to utilize standard reference implementations for the primitives written in C.

-All jets related to encryption may be found in `pkg/urbit/jets/e/` (I think?).
+All jets related to encryption may be found in `pkg/urbit/jets/e/`.

 In this section we review what specific implementations are utilized.